Desperate search for survivors in Cuba hotel blast; 27 dead | Health

 Avellar was waiting for news of Odalys Barrera, a 57-year-old cashier who has worked at the hotel for five years.
 She is the godmother of Barrera's daughters and considers her like a sister.

-“I thought it was a bomb,” said Guillermo Madan, a 73-year-old retiree, who lives just metres from the building, but was not injured.
-The three-decade resident of the neighbourhood was cooking and watching television when he heard the blast.
+“I thought it was a bomb,” said Guillermo Madan, a 73-year-old retiree, who lives just meters from the building, but was not injured.
+The three-decade resident of the neighborhood was cooking and watching television when he heard the blast.
 “My room moved from here to there.
-My neighbour's window broke, the plates, everything.”
+My neighbor's window broke, the plates, everything.”
 Katerine Marrero, 31, was shopping at the time.
 “I left the store, I felt the explosion,” she said.
 “Everyone started to run.”
-Although no tourists were reported injured, the explosion is another blow to the country's crucial tourism industry.
+The explosion is another blow to the country's crucial tourism industry.

 Tourism had started to revive somewhat early this year, but the war in Ukraine deflated a boom of Russian visitors, who accounted for almost a third of the tourists arriving in Cuba last year.